GrahamDumpleton/mod_wsgi/docs/user-guides/installation-issues.rst

-Although mod_wsgi will still work when compiled against a version of Python which only provides a static library, you are highly encouraged to ensure that your Python installation has been configured and compiled with the '--enable-shared' option to enable the production and use of a shared library for Python.
+Although mod_wsgi will still work when compiled against a version of Python which only provides a static library, you are highly encouraged to ensure that your Python installation has been configured and compiled with the ``--enable-shared`` option to enable the production and use of a shared library for Python.

 If rebuilding Python to generate a shared library, do make sure that the